 The cruiser bikes are the ones which most people use for the long-distance commute ranging from 200 km to 500 km or so in a day.
 So, depending upon the traveling distance, the manufacturers offer different engine capacities for cruisers.
 Thus, some of the entry-level cruisers are those with engine capacities of sub-200cc and power output upto 20 bhp.
 However, the mid-level cruiser motorcycles offer engine sizes between 200-600cc which offer more power.
 Some high-end cruisers offer even higher engine capacity upto 1200cc.
 These luxury cruisers deliver a power output upto 80 bhp.

 Often, the cruiser bikes have an attractive shape, complex design, and multi-level manufacturing process.
 So, technically, they are expensive to manufacture than regular commuter bikes.
 The cruiser bikes have more comfort but low mileage and high maintenance cost.
 Primarily, their focus is on the ride comfort and handling.

 Performance of Cruiser Bikes:

-Nowadays, these bikes are also getting some attention in the developing countries as well.
-There are a few entry-level cruise bikes in these countries.
-Some of them are the Royal Enfield models Bullet Classic, and Thunderbird.
-Bajaj Avenger and UM Renegade are also popular cruisers from India and USA respectively.
+Nowadays, these bikes are also getting some attention in developing countries as well.
+There are a few entry-level cruiser bikes in these countries.
+Some of them are the Royal Enfield models Bullet Classic and Thunderbird.
+Bajaj Avenger and UM Renegade are also popular cruisers from India and the USA, respectively.

-In short, the cruiser bikes travel the moderate distance without any hassles.
+In short, the cruiser bikes travel a moderate distance without any hassles.
 They offer great comfort and convenience.
 However, they are difficult while negotiating the stop-and-go urban traffic due to their bigger size.
-So, they are ideal mainly for the inter-city travel.
-Some premium cruiser bikes offer better suspension, safety and other equipment that suits long-distance travel.
+So, they are ideal mainly for inter-city travel.
+Some premium cruiser bikes offer better suspension, safety, and other equipment that suits long-distance travel.
 Hence, these bikes are quite expensive.